 “This is absurd,” she said sharply.
 “A coincidence.
 A performance.”

-Lucas did not answer her.
+Lucas didn’t answer her.

-He only looked at William and said, “You made a promise.”
+He looked only at William and said, “You made a promise.”

 The room went quiet again.